Mortgage

 • Deferred and upcoming special assessments

-These are the sorts of factors that make a condo either warrantable or non-warrantable, and most mortgages require that your condo be warrantable.
+These are the sorts of factors that make a condo either warrantable or non-warrantable, and most mortgage programs require that your condo be warrantable.

 ProsCons

-You won’t have to handle exterior property maintenance, like mowing the lawn or tending the swimming pool
+Fewer chores.
+You won’t have to personally handle exterior property maintenance, like mowing the lawn or tending the swimming pool.

-You can enjoy apartment-style amenities while building equity
+Amenities.
+You can enjoy apartment-style amenities while building equity.

-You’ll likely save money compared to buying a single-family home
+Affordability.
+You’ll likely save money compared to buying a single-family home.

-You’ll have to respect the condo association’s restrictions on remodeling and lifestyle choices
+Rules.
+You’ll have to respect the condo association’s restrictions on remodeling and lifestyle choices.

-You’ll pay higher monthly costs and mortgage interest rates than if you'd bought a single-family home
+Ongoing costs.
+You’ll pay higher monthly costs and mortgage interest rates than if you'd bought a single-family home.

-You may find it harder to sell a condo than a house
+Hard to sell.
+You may find it more difficult to sell a condo than a house.

-You’ll be in very close quarters with your neighbors
+Less privacy.
+You’ll be in very close quarters with your neighbors.

-Conventional loans: These loans offer financing for condominiums with only 3% down, a minimum 620 credit score and cancelable private mortgage insurance (PMI), so you don’t have to put 20% down when buying a condo.
-However, they use guidelines set by government-sponsored entities Fannie Mae and Freddie Mac, which means that your condo has to be warrantable.
+Conventional loans: These loans offer financing for condominiums with only 3% down, a minimum 620 credit score and cancelable private mortgage insurance (PMI), so you don’t have to put down 20% when buying a condo.
+However, they use guidelines set by Fannie Mae and Freddie Mac, which means that your condo has to be warrantable.

-FHA loans: You’ll need a score of at least 580 to buy a condo and make the program’s minimum 3.5% down payment.
+FHA loans: You’ll need at least a 580 credit score to buy a condo and make the program’s minimum 3.5% down payment.
 Use HUD’s condominium search tool linked above to find FHA-approved condos or look up a specific condo you’re interested in.

 USDA loans: The USDA offers a 0%-down-payment mortgage to low-income borrowers in rural areas to purchase a condo.
-There’s no minimum credit score requirement, but you’ll need to meet USDA income limits and demonstrate you can handle the monthly mortgage payments.
-You can check the USDA’s property eligibility tool to find out which condos near you might qualify for.
+There’s no minimum credit score requirement, but you need to meet USDA income limits and demonstrate you can handle the monthly mortgage payments.
+You can check the USDA’s property eligibility tool to find out which condos near you might qualify.

 What to know about condo mortgage rates

-Condo mortgages tend to have higher interest rates than loans for single-family homes, and they’ll likely be getting even higher for many borrowers.
-That’s because Fannie Mae and Freddie Mac view condos as a riskier bet and, to compensate, they charge the lender an extra fee if you’re buying a condo and your loan-to-value (LTV) ratio is over a certain limit.
-Under the old rules, your LTV had to exceed 75% to trigger the fee — however, as of May 1, 2023 the cutoff will be 60%.
-Lenders pass this fee on to you by charging slightly higher interest rates.
+Condo loans tend to have higher mortgage interest rates than loans for single-family homes by about 0.125% to 0.25%, but could be even higher.
+That’s because Fannie Mae and Freddie Mac view condos as a riskier bet and, to compensate, they charge the lender an extra fee if you’re buying a condo and your loan-to-value (LTV) ratio is over 60%.
+Lenders pass on this fee to you by charging slightly higher interest rates.

-Luckily, you can negotiate your mortgage rate with your lender and, the larger the down payment you’re able to bring to the closing table, the less you’ll pay in extra fees or interest rate hikes.
+Luckily you can negotiate your mortgage rate with your lender and, if you’re able to bring at least a 25% down payment to the closing table, you can usually avoid the interest rate hike.

 5 tips for buying a condo